ReLEx SMILE Laser Eye Surgery

 Unlike in traditional types of laser eye surgery where a 20mm ‘flap’ is created on the cornea to remove the tissue below, ReLEx SMILE surgery removes the tissue through a much smaller 4mm incision on the cornea.
 This technique is therefore minimally invasive, providing a safer, quicker and more comfortable alternative to traditional laser corrective procedures.

-Here, Valerie Saw, Consultant Ophthalmic Surgeon at Moorfields Eye Hospital, describes the surgical technique used for SMILE surgery and outlines the advantages this procedure has over other treatments:
+Here, Valerie Saw, Consultant Ophthalmic Surgeon at Moorfields Eye Hospital, discusses what ReLEx SMILE surgery is and how it is better than other types of laser treatments:

 "There is a new way of carrying out the surgery where we can do a flap-free corneal laser surgery and that’s called SMILE, ReLEx SMILE and the laser that does that is here (gestures to the machine behind).
 The laser cuts a very precisely shaped disk of tissue in the cornea and the piece of tissue is customised to correct the focus of the eye.
 Then that little piece of tissue is removed from the cornea through a keyhole incision, so there’s no need to cut a Lasik flap.

 The advantages are the eye is stronger, there is evidence that there is less dry eye as well, and that the visual recovery is quicker than with surface laser treatment, which takes at least 7 to 14 days for the vision to recover.